aerele/reconciler/README.md

 ```

 ## Features
+  **Initial implementation is done only for B2B Transactions.
   ### JSON Upload Tool

   1. Select appropriate fields and upload GSTR-2B JSON file which is downloaded from [GST portal](https://www.gst.gov.in/).